ubc-library-rc/rdm/content/10-1_Introduction-Data-Anonymization.md

 [Here is the data collected](https://github.com/ubc-library-rc/rdm/blob/rdm-pages/content/exercise_files/WorkerSatisfaction_Unprocessed_KEY.xlsx) from surveying apple growers as a downloadable XLSX file with multiple sheets.
 The first sheet contains the unprocessed data, the second sheet has the answers for the direct identifiers, the third sheet has the answers for the indirect identifiers, and the fourth sheet is a data dictionary.

-Please note that this dataset was created for this workshop and doesn’t reflect a real study with real participants
+Please note that this dataset was created for this workshop and doesn’t reflect a real study with real participants.

 # Consent language
 Anytime human participants are involved in research, informed consent is needed.
 Informed consent needs to include how the collected data will be handled during the active research phase and in the future.

 Always keep in mind that many journals now are asking for a subset of data to be available, and if the original consent does not address the future availability of data, then a paper would be stuck.
 It is much harder to change the consent forms after the fact.

 In Canada, ethical guidelines for human research participants are outlined in the [Tri-Council Policy Statement (TCPS 2)](https://ethics.gc.ca/eng/policy-politique_tcps2-eptc2_2022.html).
 To comply with these guidelines, there is specific information that needs to be included, depending on the area of research being conducted.
 * The [Sensitive Data Toolkit for Researchers](https://zenodo.org/records/4107178#.Y-PFQxOZPao) by the Alliance contains language that can be included in the consent form to notify the participant about what happens to their data, explain the anonymization process, and more.
 * The [UBC ARC Information Privacy](https://arc.ubc.ca/security-privacy/information-privacy) contains considerations when working with human participant information, including consent.

 Research ethics boards (REBs) of institutions are very careful about consent language to make sure privacy and confidentiality are protected, and that participants know about the extent of their participation.

 Generally, consent forms should include information like:
 * Research participation is voluntary
 * Participation can be withdrawn from the research at any time (including the process for consent withdrawal)
 * In plain and concise language, a description of the study with any potential risks and benefits to the participants.
 This is especially important for studies that include participants of vulnerable populations, socially taboo topics, coercion, and/or deception